name-ethnicity-classifier/nec-experiments/README.md

 ## | cluster for visual interpretation

+### method:
+The colors represent the ground truth.
 These clusters are created by passing the output-embeddings of the LSTM layer through a randomly initialzed, not trained model.
 This model consists of only one fully-connected sigmoid layer, which outputs a vector of shape (3, 1) and can be plotted in 3d space.